-Three Winter Soup Recipes that Pair with Cabernet Sauvignon
+Three Delicious Soup Recipes that Pair with Cabernet Sauvignon

-During winter or on any rainy day, nothing warms the soul more than a savory soup.
+During winter or on any rainy day, nothing warms the soul more than a savory, delicious soup.
 But which soups pair best with cabernet sauvignon, the king of red wines?
 Traditionally, soup is considered difficult to pair with wine due to texture and temperature, but there are always exceptions to the rules–and tips for finding the perfect wine and soup pairing that suits your palate.
 Because many soups are delicate in flavor, you need a wine pairing that acts as supporting actor and not the star of the table.
-That means cabernets with higher acidity, lower alcohol and softer tannins tend to be more versatile with different soups than the powerhouse styles.
+That means cabernets with higher acidity, lower alcohol and softer tannins tend to be more versatile with different soups than the powerhouse style of red wines.

-Try these tweaks to three classic recipes to make your soup sing with a glass of balanced, silky cabernet.
+Try these wine country twists on three classic soup recipes that will make your soup sing with a glass of balanced, silky cabernet.

 Delicious Winter Soup Recipe Ideas with Cabernet Sauvignon